sdgilley/content-maintenance/docs/automation-deployment.md

 **Common failure scenarios:**

-1. **Token Expiration**
+1. **Authentication context missing**
-   - Frequency: Every 60-90 days (based on PAT expiration)
+   - Frequency: When the CLI session is not signed in
-   - Warning: Monthly report will warn 30 days before
+   - Warning: Workflow logs show auth failures
-   - Fix: Generate new PAT and update `GH_ACCESS_TOKEN` secret
+   - Fix: Run `gh auth login` locally or confirm the built-in Actions token is available

 2. **Rate Limit Exceeded**
    - Frequency: Rare, only if processing many PRs